Ryder Cup FAQS: Scoring, history, format, and how it works

 WHEN IS THE RYDER CUP?
 The 2018 Ryder Cup starts Friday, September 28 and ends on Sunday, September 30.

 HOW ARE THE RYDER CUP TEAMS MADE?
-In 2018, U.S. players gain points at every non-opposite PGA Tour event, WGC and major through the 100th PGA Championship at Bellerive, concluding on August 12, 2018.
+In 2018, U.S. players gain points at every non-opposite PGA Tour event, WGC and major through the 100th PGA Championship at Bellerive, which concluded on August 12, 2018.

-The European Team, captained by Thomas Bjørn, will comprise the first four players from the European Points List, followed by the leading four players from the World Points List and completed by four wild cards.
+The European Team, captained by Thomas Bjørn, is comprised of the first four players from the European Points List, followed by the leading four players from the World Points List and completed by four wild cards.
+European Points List qualifiers: Francesco Molinari, Justin Rose, Tyrrell Hatton and Tommy Fleetwood.
+World Points List: Jon Rahm, Rory McIlroy, Alex Noren and Thorbjorn Olesen.
+Paul Casey, Sergio Garcia, Ian Poulter and Henrik Stenson were the captain's picks.

 WHAT IS THE FORMAT OF RYDER CUP MATCHES?
 The first two days of competition feature four-ball and foursomes matches.
 The order is determined by the home captain.
 The third day consists of 12 singles matches.